 A 403(b) account is designed specifically for nonprofit organizations because they are typically cheaper plans to manage than 401(k)s.
 This makes the administrative fees lower, which is an advantage for you.

-So, what does it mean to save pre-tax dollars?
+What does it mean to save pre-tax dollars?

 Say you get paid every 2 weeks.
 With a salaried position, you can set up certain benefits to be deducted from your salary before Uncle Sam takes his cut.

-Think of it this way: If I hand you $100 in cash, and then at tax time in April, you have to pay 20 percent of that $100, which is $20.
+Think of it this way: If I hand you $100 in cash, and then at tax time in April, you have to pay 20% of that $100, which is $20.
 You keep $80.

-But, if I pay you that $100 as salary, you get a paycheck.
+But, if I pay you that $100 as a salary, you get a paycheck.
 You can authorize me, as your employer, to move $10 a paycheck, for example, into a retirement account such as a 403(b).

-20 percent of $90 is $18.
+That leaves $90 to be taxed by Uncle Sam.
+20% of $90 is $18.
 So, you pay $18 in taxes, instead of $20.
 You pay less taxes, and keep more of your own hard-earned money.

 Now, think about how much bigger your paycheck is than $100 and realize that these percentages add up.

-Of course you do.
+Of course, you do.
 But, a tax shelter doesn’t mean you never pay tax on the money.
 It means you don’t pay tax on the money right now.

 You’ll pay the taxes much later, when you withdraw the money from the account, once you’re retired.
 Because you’ll be retired, your annual income will be drastically reduced, so you’ll be taxed at a lower rate than you would be today, once again saving money.

-Are there limits to how much I can invest?
+Are There Limits to How much I can invest?

-For 2019, if you’re under age 50, you can contribute up to $18,500 per year.
+For 2024, if you’re under age 50, you can contribute up to $23,000 per year.

-If you are over 50 years old, you can play catch-up by investing an additional $6,000 per year, for a total of $24,500.
+If you are over 50 years old, you can play catch-up by investing an additional $7,500 per year, for a total of $30,500.

 Keep in mind, the U.S. tax code can and does change year over year.